 She began assistant teaching with Madame Juliette Perrey-Perez in 2008 where she assisted her first adult ballet class.
 She began teaching solo in 2011 with two adult ballet classes, and has grown the program ever since.
-There have been conditioning classes, hip hop, tap, and adult exam classes in RAD Intermediate Foundation and Intermediate levels.
-She also created a unique adult pointe program in 2014 and has multiple adult dancers currently at an Advanced Foundation level on pointe.
+There have been conditioning classes, hip hop, tap, and adult exam classes in RAD Intermediate Foundation, Intermediate, and Advanced Foundation levels.
+She also created a unique adult pointe program in 2014 and has multiple adult dancers currently at an Advanced Foundation/Advanced 1 level on pointe.
 She has also taught advanced levels of ballet to young students training in the typical stream, and is involved in as many teachers workshops as possible.
 Continuing her education and broadening her horizons is very important to her, and she is always looking for opportunities to learn new things.

-Outside of the dance studio, Caelia is working on a Master’s degree in Engineering Physics at the University of Saskatchewan.
+Outside of the dance studio, Caelia is working on a PhD in Engineering Physics at the University of Saskatchewan.
 She completed a Bachelor’s degree in Engineering Physics at the U of S in April 2016, and received her Master’s degree in the same in November 2019.
 She is continuing her work in the field of Atmospheric Physics and Space Engineering, doing software modeling of photochemical processes in the upper atmosphere to help determine temperature.
-Her students are keenly aware of this as she loves integrating the world of science and physics into dance training and is also happy to offer Physics & Math tutoring services to students in elementary, high school, or university.
+Her students are keenly aware of this side of her life as she loves integrating the world of science and physics into dance training and is also happy to offer Physics & Math tutoring services to students in elementary, high school, or university.
 The Doctorate journey will likely not see an end until 2025, at which point Caelia still very much hopes to see Physics and research continue to be a part of her life.

 Regardless of her other interests, dance education have always been a passion.
 JDC served as an incredible launching pad for Caelia’s new career path as a studio owner, allowing her to learn and grow in her teaching style and philosophy, with mentorship and support.
 Dance Alive Studios has become the perfect vehicle for developing these passions and supporting them in others.
 Caelia’s goal is to use her position to promote learning and growth for instructors and students alike through studio fundraising, group training opportunities, and socially responsible community events.
 So far, Dance Alive Studios has proven to be a positive and successful element of the Saskatoon dance community, and she hopes to see it develop for many years to come!

 Christine is the right-hand woman of the Dance Alive faculty.
 She is Assistant Artistic Director and runs the Adult Tap, Jazz, Lyrical, and Hip Hop classes, as well as the competition program.
 Her relationship with Caelia began many years ago as her dance teacher at Juliette’s Dance Centre.
 Over the years she has evolved from a mentor to a colleague to a friend.
 Dance Alive is so excited to have Christine on board, as her knowledge, experience, and passion are unparalleled in the field.
 We look forward to growing our program with her ideas and insight, and together, Caelia and Christine will create opportunities for adult dancers never before seen in the province.

 Christine started dancing at the age of 4 at a small studio and moved two years later to La Danse for Tap, Jazz, and Ballet.
 She achieved her Intermediate levels in both Royal Academy of Dance (RAD) Ballet and Canadian Dance Teacher’s Association (CDTA) Jazz exams.
 While an injury prevented her from achieving higher exams, she continued to train in multiple disciplines through to advanced levels, including Hip Hop training in Vancouver.
 She also obtained numerous scholarships and awards as a dancer at all levels, and danced competitively until the age of 27.

 Her teaching career began at the age of 16 giving private lessons for exams and competitions.
 It expanded to cleaning group choreography a few years later, earning her high mark awards at competition.
 She joined the JDC family teaching advanced levels in 2007.
 She has continued teaching higher-level groups in Tap, Jazz, Hip Hop, Lyrical, and Ballet over the course of the last 10 years.
 Her first year of teaching Adult classes was with DAS in 2017, and she has grown to love the maturity, passion, and dedication that adults bring to class.
 She looks forward to growing a career teaching adult dancers!

 In her time away from the studio, Christine works for Co-op Federated in the Accounting department.
 She lives for her furry family at home, and enjoys spending relaxing weekends at the lake with her family and friends.
 However, dance remains a major passion as it has been a part of her entire life.
 As a teacher, she aims to push every student to their top ability and believes we should never be satisfied with “good enough”.
 Her goal is to help each dancer attain their full potential, whether they are training for exams, competition, or for just plain fun.
 Christine puts her heart and soul into her teaching, which helps to create the challenging and supportive atmosphere we strive for at Dance Alive!